IF ALL OF LIFE WERE SUNSHINE

 All day today, desert rain has been falling.
 My wife has a headache, though it’s a Tucson headache, which means she can at least get out of bed — but her heart hurts where her shunt empties fluid.
 She is mostly running on adrenaline now.
 We will drive almost two hours away for her first Arizona infusion on Wednesday.
 Her autoimmune encephalitis/PANDAS/PANS symptoms are worse every day.
 She’s gone too long between treatments.

 Medicare finally approved paying eighty percent of this very expensive drug.
-Driving far for health appointments is nothing new, but we feel the same dread every time.
-During the long six to eight hours while she receives her drip, I plan to study for a new technical certification with the hope that I can find yet another job to more adequately support my family.
+Driving far for health appointments is nothing new, but we always feel the same dread.
+During the long six to eight hours while she receives her drip, I plan to study for a new technical certification with the hope that I can find yet another job to support my family more adequately.
 Even if a new job just means being able to add primary insurance for Monica, it will be better.

 But I’m tired.
 So tired.